Physician Payment Committee

 The PPC completed this process for Year 1 and 2 increases under the 2021-2023 PSA, with permanent changes implemented on April 1, 2023.

-The PPC is a bilateral committee with equal representation from the OMA and the MOH.
+The PPC is a bilateral committee with equal representation from the OMA and the Ministry of Health.
 Its structure allows OMA constituencies (sections, MIGs and fora) to be directly involved in the process of determining which of their fees should be increased or decreased and what new codes should be created.

-Having a clear and concise OHIP Schedule of Benefits allows all to have a clear understanding of how to appropriately bill OHIP for an insured service rendered.
-Having antiquated fee codes listed in the schedule causes confusion and potentially incorrect OHIP claim submissions.
+Having a clear and concise OHIP Schedule of Benefits allows all physicians to have a clear understanding of how to bill OHIP appropriately for the insured services they provide.
+Keeping antiquated fee codes in the schedule causes confusion and potentially incorrect OHIP claim submissions.

 The PPC recognizes many other tables are considering gender pay equity and that there is no single solution; addressing it will likely require multiple strategies.